aimeos/aimeos-docs/src/admin/jsonadm/manage-resources.md

 All resource types sent in the request body must be the same (product in this example) because you are patching them using a single resource URL.

-!!! note
+!!! tip
-    Use the ".../lists" resource URLs (e.g. for "product/lists") to update and delete list items instead.
+    Use the ".../lists" resource URLs (e.g. for "product/lists") to delete list items only.
+To update relationships, you should use the "relationships" key like described in the section for [creating items](#create-items).

 The response of all PATCH requests will contain the same data structure as in the request.
 Also, the "meta" section including the "total" property is included which counts the number of updated items: